 In conclusion, seed health testing plays a crucial role in identifying and managing seed-borne pathogens, such as Alternaria species, which are significant for crops like sesame.
 A variety of methods are available, each with its strengths and limitations.
 The standard blotter method remains one of the most widely used and effective techniques for detecting fungal infections, including Alternaria.
-However, alternative approaches like the 2, 4-D method, deep-freezing blotter method, and agar plate method offer useful variations for specific fungi and seed types, with some methods providing superior sensitivity under certain conditions.The paper towel method shows potential as a simple and effective detection technique, but it may not always outperform the standard blotter method.
+However, alternative approaches like the 2, 4-D method, deep-freezing blotter method, and agar plate method offer useful variations for specific fungi and seed types, with some methods providing superior sensitivity under certain conditions.
+The paper towel method shows potential as a simple and effective detection technique, but it may not always outperform the standard blotter method.
 Serological methods, such as ELISA, have also been employed to detect fungal pathogens, but they are generally less sensitive than molecular methods.
 Molecular methods, particularly PCR-based techniques, have revolutionized seed health testing by providing rapid, highly sensitive, and specific detection of pathogens like Alternaria.
 These molecular assays are increasingly preferred due to their speed and accuracy, although they often require specialized equipment.
-Despite the advancements in molecular and serological techniques, a polyphasic approach combining traditional, molecular, and biochemical methods is often recommended for comprehensive and reliable pathogen detection.Overall, the choice of seed health testing method depends on factors like the target pathogen, seed type, available resources, and research objectives.
+Despite the advancements in molecular and serological techniques, a polyphasic approach combining traditional, molecular, and biochemical methods is often recommended for comprehensive and reliable pathogen detection.
+Overall the choice of seed health testing method depends on factors like the target pathogen, seed type, available resources, and research objectives.
 Advances in molecular diagnostics, however, are shaping the future of seed health testing, offering more efficient and precise tools for managing plant diseases.
+Research gap??????????????

 References